 - Create BIM Rooms

-- Add elevation views (front, left, right, back) and a plan section per floor
+- Add elevation views (front, left, right and back) and 1 plan section per floor

 Click here to watch

 Bimify analyzes a model and will automatically classify spatial locations, rooms buildings and stories.
 It also detects and classifies external and internal walls.

 Bimify can automatically detect whether a model is an Architectural, Structural or MEP model.
 BricCAD uses this information during the autoclassification process.
 Define this information before you launch Bimify, to improve the accuracy of the automatic classification.

 The solids are auto-classified as columns, beams or members.
 If their profiles match a definition in the profile library, the profile name will be automatically added to the entity’s properties as meta-data.
 If no matching profile definition is found, a new one is created in the library.

 Bimify can be used in a model that has both classified and unclassified entities.
 The classified entities are also linked to the appropriate spatial locations.